Fresh Resources for Web Designers and Developers (March 2019)

 Blendy

 A tool that can help you customize CSS background blend modes with your image.
 You can preview blend modes, change colors, and apply gradients.
-You can use images from Unsplash or upload it from the computer.
+You can use images from Unsplash or upload them from your computer.

 React Elemental